BluFedora/BifrostEngine/docs/notes/API_Design_Musings.md

 A human character can be around 15.000 and 25.000 triangles, only the body, naked.
 And it can go as high as 50.000-60.000 triangles if you include the character's clothing, props, weapons, etc.
 Probably some characters in really high-end AAA games can be much more, but my guess is that they use a lot of programming magic to make it work.
-But, as always the basic idea is just to use as few as posible.
+But, as always the basic idea is just to use as few as possible.
 In general terms, if you are not really sure, anything between 10.000 and 30.000 triangles should be safe, for PC.
 For mobile, logically it should be much less, but I wouldn't dare to give you numbers.

 As for the other question, you can mix quad polygons and triangles, there is no problem with that and every game model has a mix of those.
 The only important thing is that the topology is good for animation.